Seth Godin

 California State Superintendent of Public Instruction

-William served as an appointed member of the Safe Communities and Schools Committee chaired by the California State Superintendent of Public Instruction.
+William served on the Safe Communities and Schools Committee chaired by the California State Superintendent of Public Instruction.
 He provided counsel for public and school safety issues.
-This included bullying, emergency operations and school safety plans to related policies, practices, procedures and legislation.
+This included bullying, emergency and school safety plans to related policies, best practices and procedures.

 Committee Chair,